-Trip Advisor Certificate of Excellence Winner in 2016 and 2017.
+Trip Advisor Certificate of Excellence Winner in 2016 to 2021.

 Brierholme is a warm and friendly guest house in an enviable location, set back off the road but just a 1-minute walk from the centre of Keswick.
-We have 6 en-suite double rooms, all equipped with flat screen colour TVs, hairdryers, radio alarm clocks, heated towel rails, tea/coffee making facilities and free Wi-Fi.
-All rooms have fell views.
-Private parking is available, as well as secure lock up storage for cyclists and motor-bikers.
+We have 6 en-suite double rooms, all equipped with flat-screen TVs, hairdryers, heated towel rails, tea/coffee making facilities and free Wi-Fi.
+All rooms have stunning fell views.
+Private parking is available (one space per room).

 We serve a delicious top quality Cumbrian breakfast, using locally sourced products wherever possible.
-Plenty of advice is available on local walks and cycle rides.
+Plenty of advice is available on local walking and running routes.
 Flasks filled on request.
 Check availability and book online directly from our website.

 Today's visitors enjoying bed and breakfast in one of Keswick's guest houses follow in the footsteps of the great pioneers, one of whom was John Dalton (1709-1763).
 Born in Cockermouth, he was one of the first to describe in suitably poetic terms the sublime grandeur of the Lake District's "stupendous crags and impending woods".
 John Brown - a similarly Romantic contemporary of Dalton - considered it not an idle amusement but "a religious act" to pay an annual visit to Keswick.
 His Letter describing the Vale and Lake of Keswick (1767) testifies to the powerful impression made on him by the "craggy and broken steeps" of the fells, offset by the "verdant isles of Derwentwater".
 When Thomas Gray visited the Lake District two years later he chose Keswick as his base, and he was similarly enraptured by what he referred to as "the vale of Elysium in all its verdure".
 In addition to the sublime scenery, Gray was impressed by the hospitality of the locals, in particular a farmer in Grange (a village at the south end of Lake Derwentwater, not far from Keswick).
 We are sure that you, too, will be warmed by the hospitality of your hosts in one of Keswick's guest houses with its traditional bed and breakfast.